When is probate required?

 When isn't probate required?

-Another scenario where probate may not be needed is if most of the assets are jointly owned.
-This is because assets like joint mortgages and savings accounts automatically pass to the surviving owner.
+• most of the assets are jointly owned - this is because assets like joint mortgages and savings accounts automatically pass to the surviving owner.

 How to apply for probate

 Once you’ve worked out that you need probate and built up a good picture of the assets and debts within the estate, you should start your application as soon as possible.
-The government can take a little while to approve applications, so the sooner yours is submitted, the better.
+The government can take a little while to approve applications, so the sooner you submit yours, the better.

 The cheapest option is simply to get the grant of probate or letters of administration.
 For this, Farewill quotes a fixed-price of just £595 – or £1,045 for more complex cases.
-This is a great choice if the estate is fairly straightforward, you have plenty of free time and you’re good with numbers.
+If the estate is fairly straightforward, you’re good with numbers and you have the time to deal with the estate administration yourself, this could be a good option for you.

-After a brief consultation over the phone, we’ll set up a follow-up call to record all the necessary information about the estate.
-Once we have everything we need, our legal team will complete the application and any relevant tax forms, Then we’ll send everything to you for approval before submitting to the probate registry.
+We'll start with a brief consultation over the phone and we’ll set up a follow-up call to record all the necessary information about the estate.
+When we have everything we need, our legal partners will complete the application and any relevant tax forms for you.
+Then we’ll send everything to you for approval before submitting to the probate registry.

 Once we receive the grant, we’ll send it out in the post, then you’re free to sort out the estate yourself – including selling property, paying off debts, closing bank accounts and distributing assets.